 Mr Gan Kim Yong has been the Minister for Health since May 2011.

-Under his charge, the Ministry of Manpower stepped up efforts on productivity improvements to enhance the quality of the Singapore workforce.
+Prior to the Ministry of Health, Mr Gan headed the Ministry of Manpower from April 2008 to May 2011.
+In the 2009 economic recession, Mr Gan helped save jobs and minimise retrenchments through concerted efforts with industry partners.
+Under his charge, MOM stepped up efforts on productivity improvements to enhance the quality of the Singapore workforce.
 Mr Gan had been instrumental in overseeing and developing manpower policies to meet the challenges of a rapidly changing business environment in Singapore, and played a critical role in building a first class Continuing Education and Training system for a globally competitive workforce.

 Mr Gan entered politics in 2001 and was elected as a Member of Parliament (MP) for Holland-Bukit Panjang GRC.
 In 2006, he was re-elected as MP to serve in the Chua Chu Kang Single Member Constituency.
-He was re-elected as MP for the Group Representation Constituency (GRC) of Chua Chu Kang at the 2011 and 2015 General Elections.
+He was re-elected as MP for the Group Representation Constituency (GRC) of Chua Chu Kang at the 2011, 2015 and 2020 General Elections.

 Mr Gan was appointed Minister of State for Education and Minister of State for Manpower concurrently in 2005.
 He was promoted to Acting Minister for Manpower in April 2008, and took on his role as full Minister in April 2009.